570944242/Netpython/README.md

-## The best python backdoor shell in the world.
+## Py-shell - The best python backdoor shell in the world.

 We can absolutely sure this is the best PYTHON SHELL in the world until now.
 You try it now.